lino-framework/lino/docs/dev/actors.rst

     JavaScript if this is just an abstract base class to be inherited by other actors.

+  .. attribute:: allow_create

+    If this is False, then then Actor won't have no insert_action.

+  .. method:: get_create_permission(self, ar)

+    Dynamic test per request.
+    This is being called only when :attr:`allow_create` is True.

   .. method:: get_handle_name(self, ar)

     Most actors use the same UI handle for each request.
 But